01 of 10

 - Food coloring

-- Three or four cups big enough to fit an egg plus enough water to cover the egg
+- Three or four cups deep enough to submerge eggs

 - Crayons (optional)